-But most importantly, swap out that sad, sappy movie for one that will have you giggling all night long.
-Heck, make it a marathon and watch two or three of these priceless gems.
+Whatever you’d planned to watch for your evening of wallowing, I humbly suggest a change of plans.
+Swap out that sad, sappy movie for one that will have you giggling all night long — or better yet, make it a marathon and blow through two or three of these priceless gems.
+(Those of you in relationships: Don’t worry, you’re allowed to watch these too.)

-No matter your Valentine's Day status, this list is full of your favorite funny, classic chick flicks sure to brighten up any Valentine's Day stupor.
+So bring on the wine, the chocolates (heart-shaped box or no, up to you), and your coziest blanket (it’s cold out there!).
+No matter your Valentine’s Day status, this list is full of your favorite funny, classic rom-coms sure to brighten up any Valentine’s Day stupor.

 Arguably Renee Zellweger’s best role ever.
 In a quest to improve herself, a British woman keeps a diary that documents her unexpected year of love.